-- 14.1.
-St. Dunstan's College is a relatively open site and thus it would be easy for a pupil to disregard school rules and leave the site without permission.
+- 14.1 St. Dunstan's College is a relatively open site and thus it would be easy for a pupil to disregard school rules and leave the site without permission.
 If a pupil's non-presence in a lesson or activity suggests that this may have taken place, staff should: - Inform the DSL and College Office. - Checks will be undertaken to try and ascertain whether the pupil is on site.
-Locations to be considered include: Medical room, Music rooms, LRC, Toilets, Sports Fields. - If pupils still cannot be located, DSL will agree action to be taken with Headmaster / Head of Section. - 14.2.
-All staff should be aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities and that certain groups of children are more at risk of going missing including children at risk of harm/neglect. - 14.3.
-The College requests that all parents/guardians provide at least two emergency contact numbers for each pupil and encourages parents/guardians to inform the College of any changes. - 14.4.
-The College monitors the attendance of pupils through the daily register, addresses irregular attendance and informs the local authority of poor attendance.
-Further detail on escalation for Children Missing Education can be found in P9 Pupil Attendance - 14.5.
-The College will liaise with Lewisham local authority when the whereabouts of a child is unclear or unknown and agree joint next steps, in accordance with the guidance in Children Missing Education (September 2016).
+Locations to be considered include: Medical room, Music rooms, LRC, Toilets, Sports Fields. - If pupils still cannot be located, DSL will agree action to be taken with Headmaster / Head of Section. - 14.2 All staff should be aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities and that certain groups of children are more at risk of going missing including children at risk of harm/neglect. - 14.3 The College requests that all parents/guardians provide at least two emergency contact numbers for each pupil and encourages parents/guardians to inform the College of any changes as soon as possible. - 14.4 The College monitors the attendance of pupils through the daily register, addresses irregular attendance, has staff who understand what to do when children do not attend regularly and informs the local authority of poor attendance.
+Further detail on escalation for Children Missing Education can be found in P9 Pupil Attendance. - 14.5 The College will liaise with Lewisham local authority when the whereabouts of a child is unclear or unknown and agree joint next steps, in accordance with the guidance in Children Missing Education (September 2016).
+This includes routine notification for children leaving the College for example due to relocation, change to home education or permanent exclusion.

-15.0 EARLY YEARS FOUNDATION STAGE (EYFS)
+15 EARLY YEARS FOUNDATION STAGE (EYFS)

-- 15.1.
-The Foundation will notify Ofsted with 14 days of any allegations of serious harm or abuse by any person living, working or looking after children at the premises (whether the allegations relate to harm or abuse committed on the premises or elsewhere). - 15.2.
-Staff are not permitted to use personal mobile phones to take photographs or videos of any children in the Early Years Foundation Stage.
+- 15.1 The Foundation will notify Ofsted with 14 days of any allegations of serious harm or abuse by any person living, working or looking after children at the premises (whether the allegations relate to harm or abuse committed on the premises or elsewhere). - 15.2 Staff are not permitted to use personal mobile phones to take photographs or videos of any children in the Early Years Foundation Stage.
+All staff working in EYFS, visiting EYFS or working with EYFS must read and understand the EYFS Mobile Phones Policy.
+Staff should never use phones in EYFS settings or around EYFS children, unless there is an emergency and no other way to call for help. - 15.3 Full details of EYFS supervision arrangements and ratios can be found in related document EYFS Supervision.

-16.0 LOOKED AFTER CHILDREN
+16 LOOKED AFTER CHILDREN